imagineLife/big-site/content/k8s/in-depth/volumes-and-claims.md

     - ReadWriteOnce
   capacity:
     storage: 1Gi
-  hostPath:
+  # the 'hostPath:path' option may not be nest in a prod en
-    # the 'path' option may not be nest in a prod en
+  # hostPath:
     # path: /tmp/data
     # something like this might be better for a prod env
     awsElasticBlockStore: